 - a Schedule I chartered bank on credit facilities to a multi-national forestry company

-Lance is a member in several leading professional bodies working in financial restructuring and insolvency, including the Insolvency Institute of Canada, the INSOL, the NextGEN of the International Insolvency Institute, and the Turnaround Management Association.
+Lance is a member in several leading professional bodies working in financial restructuring and insolvency, including the Insolvency Institute of Canada, the INSOL, the International Insolvency Institute, and the Turnaround Management Association.
 He frequently contributes as a lecturer for the Continuing Legal Education Society of British Columbia, and previously taught insolvency law as an adjunct processor at the University of British Columbia.

 Lance received a Bachelor of Commerce with Distinction from the University of Alberta in 2004 and his law degree from the University of Saskatchewan in 2006.
 He completed a Masters of Laws (LL.M) in 2016 at York University’s Osgoode Hall Law School.
 He was called to the Alberta and Saskatchewan bars in 2007, the British Columbia bar in 2008 and the Yukon bar in 2015, and he is a member of those provinces respective law societies.